danflynndev/flashly/README.md

 # Welcome to Flashly, the flash card study app!

+## Table of Contents

+remember how to do this

 ## My goals for this project

 - Practice React fundamental concepts